FoxInFlame/MinecraftColorCodes/README.md

 ```
 <script>
 var yourMOTD = "§d§lnerd.nu§8: §6§oCreative Rev 28";
-replaceColorCodes(yourMOTD, "outputDiv");
+var newMOTD = yourMOTD.replaceColorCodes();
+console.log(newMOTD);
 <script>
-<div id="outputDiv"></div>
 ```
 Simple enough.
-Put the string you want in the function ```replaceColorCodes()```, and place the ID or class of the output element, and voila!
+Get your string, attach the function at the end (Don't forget the brackets, they are essential) and voila!
 You can then do whatever you like with it!
-When using a class, the script will find the first match.

-Do note that the script will probably overwrite anything inside the element.
-I would suggest you use a ```span``` element with the class or id of your choice.

 ##Extras
 You might want to get your server's MOTD, but you don't know how to access the server from your website?